 Sunday, October 21, 2012

-Vegan Scallops in a Wine Wine Cream Sauce over Pasta
+Vegan Scallops in a White Wine Cream Sauce over Pasta

 About 10 years ago, I would occasionally go to an Italian chain restaurant for dinner near my house in South Carolina.
 I would get the same thing every time I went: bow tie pasta drenched in cream and butter and topped with tons of salmon lox, capers and freshly grated Romano cheese.
 Although it was kind of fantastic at the time, I can't imagine consuming those ingredients any more.
 Last night, I randomly recalled this dish and decided to whip up something similar, but decided to use sliced king oyster stems in place of the salmon and a bit of coconut cream to replicate the richness and creaminess of the sauce.
 This was a cinch to throw together in about 45 minutes, making it a perfect weeknight dinner.
 It is pretty, simple, smells amazing and tastes heavenly.